nus-cs2113-AY2021S1/tp/docs/team/daniellimws.md

         * `done`
     * Prepared the final pdf file for submission
         * Mainly add page breaks where appropriate
-        * Ensure formatting doesn't look weird in pdf
+        * Ensure proper formatting when converting from Markdown to PDF

   * Developer Guide:
     * Contributed in the following areas: